V4Fire/Client/src/super/i-input/README.md

 This property is an object: the keys represent validator names; the values are specified as functions that take validation parameters and return the `ValidatorResult` structure.
 Any validator can return a promise.

-The `iInput` class provides out of the box only one validator: `required`.
+The `iInput` class provides out of the box only one validator: `required`, which checks that a component must be filled.
 You free to add new validator to your component.

 ```typescript